-- 1. Effective January 1, 2023, the total City contribution will increase to \$85.00 per month and continue throughout the life of this agreement. - 2.
+- 1. Total City contribution to remain at \$45.00 per month (which became effective in December 2005) and continue throughout the life of this agreement. - 2.
 The above provision does not apply to those pay periods when premium contributions are not made (i.e., the last payday in those months which contain three (3) paydays).